 Vitamin B12 nurtures sleep

 Later, after a doctor wrote me a prescription for injectable B12 and his nurse showed me how to give myself a monthly shot, I discovered that I had a lot less pain.
 Even the bone pain in my legs went away.
 That helped tremendously with sleep.
-I loved the way vitamin B12 nurtures sleep.
+I loved the way vitamin B12 nurtured sleep.

 Melatonin renews normal sleep-wake rhythm

-Without Dalmane, I began using Melatonin and the herbal sleep remedies, skullcap and valerian to renew a normal sleep-wake rhythm.
+Without Dalmane, I began using Melatonin and the herbal sleep remedies, skullcap and valerian, to renew a normal sleep-wake rhythm.
 To get the most out of Melatonin, I used the lowest dose I could find, or I broke Melatonin 3 mg tablets into two.
 Melatonin works best in lower doses.

 But, in the interim the pain in my back and legs reached levels that were worse than decades ago when IRS first abused me.
 I had so much pain, again, that I could not sleep.
 During the day the pain was equally horrible.
 I felt as if I wasn’t getting any better because I wasn’t getting any sleep.
 Melatonin was no longer cutting it.